albertochong/AWS-KAFKA-CONFLUENT-PLATFFOR/README.md

 ### Create a Security Group

-* Create new security group with the name: ClsChongNameNodeGroup
+* Create new security group with the name: ClsKsqlChong
 ```bash
 Type              Protocol        Port        Source